Bruno Le Maire: Personal life

 Le Maire is married to Pauline Doussau de Bazignan.
 They have four children.
 The family has a holiday home in Saint-Pée-sur-Nivelle.

-Depiction in film
+Depictions in film

-In the movie La Conquête (The Conquest), about Nicolas Sarkozy's career, he was played by Emmanuel Noblet.
+In the film La Conquête (The Conquest), released in 2011 about Nicolas Sarkozy's career, he was played by Emmanuel Noblet.

+Le Maire briefly appeared in Bertrand Tavernier's film The French Minister (2013) as himself.